 Via events you can send messages from your device to your application.

-The Bosch IoT Hub service will guarantee the delivery of the message to the Things service.
-It means, if the connection between the Hub and Things is broken, the message will be queued in the Hub internal messaging infrastructure and will be delivered to Things as soon as the connection is established again and the Things sends an acknowledgement about receiving the message to the Bosch IoT Hub.
+Bosch IoT Hub will guarantee the delivery of the message to the Things service.
+This means, if the connection between the Hub and Things is broken, the message will be queued in the Hub internal messaging infrastructure and will be delivered to Things as soon as the connection is established again.
+Then the Things service sends an acknowledgement about receiving the message to the Bosch IoT Hub.

 Use cases for events

-Events are the communication pattern of choice if reliability is crucial for your business or functional requirements.
+Events should be the communication pattern of choice if reliability is crucial for your business or functional requirements.

 Due to the involved overhead for assured delivery and reliable processing and queuing, this approach has drawbacks considering latency and throughput.

-At this point we assume that you went through all steps described at Getting started and have already registered a device and a thing.
+At this point we assume that you went through all steps described at Getting started and have already registered a device and its corresponding thing.

-The steps to send an event are the same as described in the previous Telemetry example.
+The steps to send an event are the same as described in the previous Telemetry example - HTTP.

 After Things has processed the request, it sends the acknowledgement to Bosch IoT Hub.

 Find the complete Ditto protocol specification examples at